Anant Kumar Singh

-Anant Kumar Singh is an Indian politician and a former MLA from the Mokama assembly constituency of Bihar.
-A former member of the Janata Dal (United) party, he joined Rashtriya Janata Dal in 2020.
+Anant Kumar Singh, also known as Chhote Sarkar, is an Indian politician who has served, and is currently serving, as MLA from Mokama Assembly Constituency in the Bihar Legislative Assembly.
+In 2020, he left the Janata Dal (United) party after nearly 15 years to join the Rashtriya Janata Dal, but later rejoined the Janata Dal (United) in 2025 to contest Mokama in the most recent state election.
 According to his election affidavit of 2020, he is facing 38 criminal charges including 7 murders, 11 attempt-to-murder and 4 cases of kidnapping.

 Life and career

-Singh was born in the village of Nadawan falling under Barh CD block, Bihar to Chandradeep Singh.
-He belongs to Bhumihar family.
-He contested and won from the Mokama assembly seat in 2005 on a JDU ticket.
+Anant Singh was born in the village of Nadawan falling under Barh CD block, Bihar to Chandradeep Singh.
+His elder brother Dilip Singh, also a politician, became MLA & Minister from Mokama in 1990 and 1995 as a member of Janata Dal, but lost to another gangster turned politician, Surajbhan Singh in the assembly elections of year 2000 on RJD ticket.
+In 2003, Dilip Singh became MLC from Patna local authorities as an independent candidate.
+He was one of the Bhumihar leaders who became MLC from local bodies with Kapildev Singh in 2003.

+Anant Singh contested and won from the Mokama assembly seat in 2005 on a JDU ticket.
 He retained the seat in 2010, defeating Sonam Devi of Lok Janshakti Party (LJP) by a large margin.
-He is married to Neelam Devi.
+He is married to Nilam Devi.

-On 2 September 2015, Singh quit the JDU following a fall-out with leader Nitish Kumar over the JDU's new alliance with the Rashtriya Janata Dal.
+On 2 September 2015, Singh quit the JDU following a fall-out with leader Nitish Kumar over the JDU's new alliance with the RJD, but was able to retain his seat as an Independent.

 On 16 August 2019, Singh was booked under the Unlawful Activities (Prevention) Act after the police took possession of an AK-47 rifle, a magazine, live cartridges and two hand grenades following a raid on his ancestral home in Ladma village of Patna district.

-In 2020, Singh was given a ticket from Rashtriya Janata Dal to contest in the upcoming Bihar legislative election.
-He won from the Mokama constituency with 35,291 votes, winning for the seat for the fourth consecutive time.
+In 2020, Singh was given a ticket from Rashtriya Janata Dal to contest the upcoming Bihar legislative election.
+He won from the Mokama constituency with 35,291 votes, winning the seat for the fourth consecutive time.

+Even after JDU left mahagathbandhan in 2017, Nitish Kumar continued to have a tough stance on Anant Singh, especially after he fielded his wife Nilam Devi as Congress candidate in 2019 lok sabha elections from Munger against JDU's Lallan Singh.

+He contested the 2020 Vidhansabha elections from Mokama on RJD ticket and won from jail.
+However he was disqualified in 2022 due to a case for illegal possession of weapons.
+His wife Nilam Devi won the by elections from Mokama on RJD Ticket.

+However, she switched sides to JDU when it left Mahagathbandhan again in 2024.
+Anant Singh was released on parole for 15 days during the 2024 lok sabha election and was campaigning in Munger for JDU's Lallan Singh.

+On 14 August 2024 Patna High Court acquitted Anant Singh in case of illegal arms act for which he was serving 10 years sentence from 2022.